 Once installed, all reticulation passed a stringent testing regime without issue.
 This once again demonstrates the skill and dedication of all those involved and the high standard of their work.

-Our heating, ventilation and air conditioning ducting installation has also been completed, which allows the wall linings and ceiling work to begin.
+Our heating, ventilation and air conditioning ducting installation has also been completed, which allows the wall linings and ceiling work to gives everyone a great insight into how the rest of the hospital will look when it's finished.